List of Stanley Cup Final sweeps

 Steve Yzerman, won the Conn Smythe Trophy with the Detroit Red Wings in 1998, the most recent series to occur in a sweep.

 Joe Sakic, won the Conn Smythe Trophy with the Colorado Avalanche in 1996, their first championship in franchise's history.

-In the Stanley Cup Final, a sweep refers to a National Hockey League (NHL) team winning four straight games and losing none in a best-of-seven format.
-There have been 20 sweeps in Stanley Cup Final history.
+Since the Stanley Cup Final expanded to a best-of-seven format in 1939, there have been 20 sweeps in which the Stanley Cup champion won four straight games and losing none.

-The first sweep is credited to the Boston Bruins who defeated the Detroit Red Wings in four straight games in the 1941 Stanley Cup Final.
+The first 4–0 sweep is credited to the Boston Bruins who defeated the Detroit Red Wings in four straight games in the 1941 Stanley Cup Final.
 The most recent sweep occurred in the 1998 Stanley Cup Final, when the Detroit Red Wings defeated the Washington Capitals.

+In the best-of-seven era, only two teams have ever completed a perfect postseason run: the Detroit Red Wings in 1952 and the Montreal Canadiens in 1960, with each winning all eight Stanley Cup playoff games.